allegrafr/claude_difficult/README.md

 This repository contains a prepared subset of difficult MMLU-Pro questions for Claude evaluation.

 The subset contains **5,789 questions** that were answered incorrectly by both Qwen and Llama.
-Each row in `claude_ready_prompts.csv` already includes a fully formatted prompt, so no MMLU-Pro download, filtering, or prompt construction is needed before calling Claude.
+Each row in `claude_ready_prompts.csv` already includes a fully formatted prompt.

 ## Files